-3. Key messages
+3 Key messages

-- 3.1 The key messages to note from the year are: - Based on an analysis of the audit work carried out and reports issued, NAS can assure the Norfolk Records Committee that the adequacy and effectiveness of internal control and risk management for the Record Office are acceptable.
-Sufficient audits on the 2009/10 plan were performed to support the Chief Internal Auditor's assurance opinion. - The Record Office systems of internal audit were effective during 2009/10 for the purposes of the latest regulations. - An upgrade of the NAS auditing software has been successfully implemented to improve NAS ways of working and efficiency.
-NAS procedures are subject to continuous review - NAS has received overall positive feedback on audits during the year ended 31 March 2009. - 3.2 The work of NAS continues to evolve to cover all areas of the Record Office.
-Some audits are carried out based on the perceived risk to the Norfolk Record Office as assessed using the NAS risk model, the corporate and departmental risk registers and others may be requested by the County Archivist.
+- 3.1 The key messages from the year are: - Based on an analysis of the audit work carried out and reports issued, NAS can assure the Norfolk Joint Museums and Archaeology Committee that the adequacy and effectiveness of internal control and risk management for the Norfolk Museums and Archaeology Service during 2009/10 was "Acceptable" subject to further strengthening of controls through the implementation of the agreed actions arising from the audits shown at 7.1 of the attached report. - NMAS systems of internal audit were effective during 2009/10 for the purposes of the latest regulations. - An upgrade of the NAS auditing software has been successfully implemented to improve NAS ways of working and efficiency.
+NAS procedures are subject to continuous review - Anti Fraud arrangements are acceptable but, as the best practice standards are continually rising, ongoing improvements need to be considered.
+The arrangements have been reviewed in light of the economic downturn. - NAS has received overall positive feedback on audits during the year ended 31 March 2010.

+3.2 The work of NAS continues to evolve to cover all areas of the Norfolk Joint Museums and Archaeology Committee.
+Some audits are carried out based on the perceived risk to the Norfolk Joint Museums and Archaeology Committee as assessed using the NAS risk model, whilst others are requested by the Head of Norfolk Museums & Archaeology Service).